CUCC Expedition Handbook

-- Survey book - as soon as surveyors are at base camp, get this written
+- Survey 'guidebook' writeup - as soon as surveyors are at base camp, get this written

-up - don't let anyone go home without writing up their survey!!!
+up - don't let anyone go home without writing up their survey or it'll

 - Photos - make sure some are taken, preferably underground in new finds.

 If sponsors asked for photos, take relevant ones, eg. photos of their

 products in use.
 Two or three photos of all the sponsorship stuff together is not adequate.